Sorry, you need to enable JavaScript to visit this website.

 The Snow Castle of Kemi

-Kemi’s Snow Castle 05/not exactly be ancient, but it is actually made up entirely of snow and ice.
+Kemi’s Snow Castle may not exactly be ancient, but it is made up entirely of snow and ice.

 Considered to be the world’s largest snow castle, it takes around five weeks to build each year and regularly features walls over 3.5 metres tall.
 Some parts of the castle have even reached three stories tall in the past.

-The castle is usually open between January and 04/each year.
+The castle is usually open between January and April each year.
 It is home to a Snow Hotel, which allows you to sleep overnight, using Arctic-rated sleeping bags for warmth.
-The hotel rooms are completely made of ice and each features incredible ice sculptures.
+The hotel rooms are completely made of ice, and each features incredible ice sculptures.

-There is also a Snow Restaurant, where everything from the tables to the glassware are made from ice.
-The castle also features an art gallery, Snow Chapel, and fun slide made of ice.
+There is also a Snow Restaurant, where everything from the tables to the glassware is made from ice.
+The castle also features an art gallery, Snow Chapel, and a fun slide made of ice.

-The temperature inside the castle and Snow Hotel 05/hover around -5 degrees Celsius but you can warm up in the sauna or relax at the Sea Lapland Day Spa.
-This year’s castle is scheduled to be open from January 18 to 04/15, after which it will once again melt and have to be rebuilt when winter returns.
+The temperature inside the castle and Snow Hotel may hover around -5 degrees Celsius, but you can warm up in the sauna or relax at the Sea Lapland Day Spa.
+This year’s castle is scheduled to be open from January 18th to April 15th, after which it will once again melt and have to be rebuilt when winter returns.